Eating Disorders Anonymous: Exploring Eating Disorder Treatment Options

 Take a step toward recovery by contacting a professional

-Eating Disorders Anonymous (EDA) is a fellowship of individuals who discuss their experience, strength, and hope to recover from their eating disorders using a twelve-step program outlined in the EDA Big Book.
+Eating Disorders Anonymous (EDA) is a fellowship of individuals who discuss their experiences, strengths, and hopes for recovery from their eating disorders using a twelve-step program outlined in the EDA Big Book.
 Members attend meetings listed in EDA's meeting listings and participate in workshops and support groups to solve their common challenges.
+The General Service Board and service providers support EDA's mission of fostering a community where individuals who desire to recover can discuss their journey and support one another.

 Members of Eating Disorders Anonymous (EDA) attend Big Book EDA workshops and support groups to recover from their eating disorders while receiving support from the EDA community.
-These workshops and support groups are integral to the journey of those seeking to recover and find healing through similar experiences and guidance.
+These workshops and support groups are considered integral to the journey of those seeking to recover and find healing through similar experiences and guidance.

 What are eating disorders?